austinbv/dino/HARDWARE.md

 | ATSAM3X8E      | :yellow_heart:  | Due | Uses native USB port.
 Tone, and IR Out don't work.
 | ATSAMD21       | :green_heart:   | Zero, M0, M0 Pro | Uses native USB port.

 **Note:** Only USB boards listed.
-Any supported chip should work, once you can flash it and connect to serial.
+Any board with a supported chip should work, once you can flash it and connect to serial.

 ### Arduino Accessories